open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 In [Step 4](vi-planetapps.md#Different_Kinds_of_Updates_to_Your_Community), we listed 3 kinds of updates that you might receive on the community side: updates, publications, and surveys.
 Another important type of update is the reverse: syncing with the nation.
 This sends data about your community to the nation.

-As you can see from the picture below, click on "Manager".
+As you can see from the picture below, click on "Manager" as shown on the image below.

 ![Clicking on "Manager"](images/vi-nation-manager.png "Dashboard in your localhost")